Testing the theory of gravity with DESI: estimators, predictions and simulation requirements: Summary statistics

 We then utilize the probe

 which was tested extensively on lightcone data from Ref.~\cite{henriques}.
-A forecast analysis was carried out in Ref.~\cite{StarkMG}, where it was found that using this probe DESI BGS data can place a constraint $|f_{R0}|<4\times10^{-6}$ at 5$\sigma$.
+A forecast analysis was carried out in Ref.~\cite{StarkMG}, where it was found that using this probe, DESI BGS data could differentiate between $\Lambda$CDM (the null hypothesis) and $|f_{R0}|<4\times10^{-6}$ with a p-value of $3\times10^{-7}$ (e.g., $\sim 5\sigma$).

 In reality, we expect to be able to make multiple independent measures of the escape velocity ratio, each with different average masses in their high- and low-mass bins.
 We will have enough clusters to choose from to ensure that there are no clusters residing in more than one binned measurement of the escape ratio.
 This additional power to differentiate between $f(R)$ and GR models lies in both more clusters and more mass bins.
 We have checked that the escape ratio linearly depends on the mass ratio of the high- and low-mass bins.
-Using the large sample from the GR simulations described in Section \ref{sec:simulations}, we are able to create up to four more high- and low-mass bins, each with a different mass ratio.
+Using the large sample from the GR simulations described in \S~\ref{sec:simulations}, we are able to create up to four more high- and low-mass bins, each with a different mass ratio.
 In practice, we treat each of these as independent measures as a function of radius, thus increasing our statistical sample by a factor of 5.
 In doing so, we are able to differentiate between GR and $f_{R_0}= 6 \times 10^{-7}$ at $>5\sigma$.

 The observables for this test involve the galaxy redshifts and radial positions for the phase-spaces and the weak-lensing shear profiles.
 We assume that the systematics from these measurements are well-controlled and minimized in the data.
 For the phase-spaces, this should not be an issue, since the galaxy sky positions and redshifts should be determined at percent level accuracy compared to the escape surface.
 Recent advances in the methods to constrain weak lensing mass profiles claim control on the systematics at $<10\%$ \cite{applegate:2014}.
 Nominal cluster-based systematic issues like the selection function and mis-centering are not issues for this probe, simply because we require high signal-to-noise measurements of the phase-space density and the weak-lensing signal for individual clusters.